 However, there are caveats to this, if you have a living cannabis plant, or just cannabis, in one property, it will need to be out of view from a public area.
 You can not have more than 6 plants planted in your home at one time, with the exception being for some medical users in some cities.

-There are also the aforementioned restrictions which can be put in place by local governments which are usually focused on cultivation, however these cannot restrict cultivation being done in an indoors and enclosed environment.
+There are also the aforementioned restrictions that can be put in place by local governments which are usually focused on cultivation however these cannot restrict cultivation from being done in an indoors and enclosed environment.